dataninja-python/play-jeopardy/README.md

 _Front-end_
 My inadequacies with UX/UI are a major reason for taking this course.
 I want to push myself to do more than create a functional ugly trivia game.
 However, it is currently Sunday, 12/6/2020, and the project must be done in 2 days.
 Thus, I fear I may fail to produce something attractive...again.
 However, I plan to take at least 1 adobe XD tutorial and use the application to help accelerate my understanding of how to produce better UX/UI.

-_Scoring Issue_
+_Scoring Issues_
 To fix an issue with scoring I was forced to refactor my code and put sections into functions.

-**SOURCE LIST**
+Scoping continued to be a problem which had to be addressed by methodically breaking the code into functions.

+_Local Storage_
+Unfortunately, I was unable to use localstorage as planned.

+# SOURCE LIST

 Below is a best effort to assemble a list of resources used in this project; however, some sources may be listed directly in the code where used and others may be mistakenly omitted.
 Apologies in advance to source unintentionally not listed.

 https://www.codegrepper.com/code-examples/javascript/javascript+read+file+lines+into+array+vanilla